 CRPS is poorly understood and difficult to diagnose.
-Better treatment outcomes are more likely if started during the first three months of the condition.
+Better treatment outcomes are more likely if treatment is started during the first three months of the condition.

-Although it can start at any age it is most common between the ages of 40 and 60 years.
+Although it can start at any age CRPS is most common between the ages of about 40 and 50 years.
+It is rare in the elderly and very few children are affected.
 CRPS occurs more frequently with women than men.

 CRPS was first recorded in the 19th century during the American Civil War.
 Doctors noted veterans were experiencing pain after their wounds had healed.
-CRPS may also be referred to as reflex sympathetic dystrophy syndrome (RSDS), sympathetic dystrophy syndrome (RSD), causalgia, the shoulder-hand syndrome and Sudeck’s atrophy.
+CRPS shares many features with fibromyalgia, which is another type of pain syndrome.

 Signs and symptoms

-CRPS can affect the nerves, skin, muscles, blood vessels and bones simultaneously.
+CRPS can affect the nerves, skin, muscles, blood vessels, and bones simultaneously.
 Symptoms can be gradual or rapid in onset and can vary in severity.
-They normally occur in three stages: acute, dystrophic and atrophic.
-Signs and symptoms occurring in these three stages may include:

 CRPS is poorly understood and often misdiagnosed.
-Diagnosis is usually made based on pain symptoms and clinical signs.
+As there is no definitive test for CRPS, diagnosis is usually made based on pain symptoms and clinical signs.
 A doctor will usually make a diagnosis of CRPS based on the following:

 - Discussion of current pain symptoms